carbon-language/carbon-lang/llvm/docs/LangRef.rst

        metadata !{ metadata !"foo", i32 1 }

-   The behavior is to emit an error if the ``llvm.module.flags`` does not contain a flag with the ID ``!"foo"`` that has the value '1'.
-If two or more ``!"qux"`` flags exist, then they must have the same value or an error will be issued.
+   The behavior is to emit an error if the ``llvm.module.flags`` does not contain a flag with the ID ``!"foo"`` that has the value '1' after linking is performed.

 Objective-C Garbage Collection Module Flags Metadata
 ----------------------------------------------------